meyfa/ka-mensa-api/README.md

 ## Environment Variables

-Some options can be configured via environment variables, which will take precedence over the configuration file.
+Some options can be configured via environment variables.
 They are as follows:

 - `MENSA_CACHE_DIRECTORY`: The path to a directory where downloaded plans should be stored, and where they should be served from.